 Internationalisation - risks, opportunities and considerations for governors

-Our first Talking Points event of the year will take place on Tuesday 10 December 2019 and will be based around the contemporary considerations on internationalisation for governing bodies, led by Vincenzo Raimo, Pro-Vice-Chancellor (Global Engagement) at the University of Reading and Aaron Porter, Associate Director Governance, Advance HE.
+Our first Talking Points event of the year will take place on Tuesday 10 December 2019 and will be based around the contemporary considerations on internationalisation for governing bodies and will be led by global higher education specialist Vincenzo Raimo and Aaron Porter, Associate Director Governance, Advance HE.

 The evening will be conducted under ‘Chatham House’ rules and will take place between 16.00 – 18.30 in a central London location.

-Vincenzo will give a keynote speech before attendees break out into smaller table discussions, giving governors the opportunity to share the approach of their current governing body to internationalisation and considering the strengths and weaknesses of that approach.
-There will be plenty of opportunities to debate, reflect and feedback from discussions before a short summary of the evenings main discussion points.
+Vincenzo will give a keynote speech before attendees break out into smaller table discussions, giving governors the opportunity to share the approach of their current governing body to internationalisation and consider the strengths and weaknesses of that approach.
+There will be plenty of opportunities to debate, reflect and feedback from discussions before a short summary of the main discussion points of the evening.

 Pre-event reading and considerations: